The multicolor powder material for 3D printing allows you to print multi-color models, even with photographic quality.

 To better paint on the model we apply a multiresolution modifier and click on subdivide.

-There are various brushes available, to give different effects.
-Seezioniamo F.draw.
+There are various brushes available, to create different effects.
+Let's select F.draw.
 We select a color (in this case we chose red) and let's paint with the brush directly on the model.

 With F we can, by dragging the mouse, increase or decrease the size of the brush.